dehora/outland/README.md

 A _Group_ is a collection of features and also identified by a key.
 Every Group at least one owner.
 A Feature always belongs to one Group.
 Groups also hold a list of services and team members that are allowed access its features.

+A feature can have optionally have one or more _Namespaces_ that carry a custom variation of the feature's state.
+For example a feature can be disabled by default but enabled for a namespace called `staging`.

 ## Features